joser998/Creperia-Desayunos-DB/README.md

 ![image](https://user-images.githubusercontent.com/61565954/93501868-9cc67700-f8db-11ea-9cab-c341414a1afd.png)

-Inside this last option i can find the breakfast or maybe not depeding the register that i'm using it here, in this case i found the correct breakfast.
+Inside this last option i can find the breakfast or maybe not depending the register that i'm using it here, in this case i found the correct breakfast.
 ![image](https://user-images.githubusercontent.com/61565954/93502826-e1064700-f8dc-11ea-8470-5a2579b11e00.png)

+Once i get the right register i am able to modify this same register or maybe just see all the attributes belonging on this plate